RoohiP/Federated-MTGNN-For-Blood-Glucose-Prediction-OhioT1DM-Dataset/README.md

 ### General Options

-- `--grid_search:` Doing a grid search validation, Default is True.
+- `--grid_search:` Do a grid search validation, Default is True.
+- `--validation:` Do validation split, set this to False to use test data.
 - `--val_ration:` Fraction of train data to use as validation.
 - `--num_clients:` Number of clients for Federated Learning, Default is 4.
 - `--epochs:` Number of global epochs, Default is 10.
 - `--local_ep:` Number of local epochs, Default is 5.
+- `--ohio_directory:` Ohio data directory, Default is ../data/Ohio Data/.
 - `--batch_size:` Batch size, Default is 256.
 - `--lr:` Learning rate in Optimizer, Default is 0.01.
 - `--weight_decay:` Weight Decay in Optimizer, Default is 0.01.